KuoLiang-hub/github-slideshow/_posts/0000-01-02-KuoLiang-hub.md

 layout: slide
 title: "Welcome to our Kuo's slide!"
 ---
-This is my slide :tada:
+This is my slide 🎉
 Use the left arrow to go back!